By: AY1920S2-CS2103T-F09-3 Since: Feb 2020 Licence: MIT

 Pros: Will use less memory (e.g. for

-, just save the module being deleted). -
+delete, just save the module being deleted). -

 Cons: We must ensure that the implementation of each individual command are correct.